jackyzha0/quartz/content/blog/Honcho Fights for the User (PLACEHOLDER).md

 The real magic of 1:1 instruction isn't subject matter expertise.
 Bloom and the foundation models it leveraged had plenty of that (despite what clickbait media would have you believe about hallucination in LLMs).
 Instead, it's personal context.
 Good teachers and tutors get to know their charges--their history, beliefs, values, aesthetics, knowledge, preferences, hopes, fears, interests, etc. They compress all that and generate customized instruction, emergent effects of which are the relationships and culture necessary for positive feedback loops.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Human intelligent agency depends more on the intricate sphere of ideas and the cultural intellect that we have grown over thousands of years than on the quirks of our biological brains.
-The minds of modern humans have more in common with chatGPT than with humans 10000 years ago.</p>&mdash; Joscha Bach (@Plinz) <a href="https://twitter.com/Plinz/status/1735427295937020177?ref_src=twsrc%5Etfw">December 14, 2023</a></blockquote>
+<div class="tweet-wrapper"><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Human intelligent agency depends more on the intricate sphere of ideas and the cultural intellect that we have grown over thousands of years than on the quirks of our biological brains.
+The minds of modern humans have more in common with chatGPT than with humans 10000 years ago.</p>&mdash; Joscha Bach (@Plinz) <a href="https://twitter.com/Plinz/status/1735427295937020177?ref_src=twsrc%5Etfw">December 14, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>

 Large language models can be good at this too.
 With similar compression and generation abilities, they're uniquely suited (among existing technology) to get to know you.
 We really can have shared culture and relationships with LLMs, absent (if we like) any cringy anthropomorphism.